Authentic Sopapillas Recipe: How to Make New Mexican Style in 25 Minutes

 The Essential Spice Framework for Sopapillas

-Sopapillas demand strategic spice selection where chemical stability matters more than quantity.
-Our framework prioritizes compounds that withstand frying temperatures while enhancing Maillard reactions:
+Sopapillas demand strategic spice selection where compound stability determines success.
+Our framework prioritizes compounds that withstand frying temperatures while enhancing Maillard reactions, validated by USDA spice compound stability studies (2022):

 • Cinnamon: Coumarin provides structural warmth that complements fried dough's crispness